maurom88/git_practice/README.md

 ## Section 4: Update your local main/master and keep working

 Now, we only need to update our local repository.
-In you command prompt, first switch back to the main repository.
+In your command prompt, first switch back to the main repository with `git checkout main`:

 ![Checkout main](./img/016.png)

-Pull the most recent changes.
+Pull the most recent changes with `git pull`.
 This is particularly important when working with other people!
 If someone else makes changes and merge a branch to main, using `pull` is the only way to have the most updated files on your computer and not risk messing up somebody else's work.

 ![Git pull](./img/017.png)

-### Final comments and remarks
+## Final comments

 If you need to apply more changes, go back to Section 2: Apply changes locally and repeat the procedure until the end